 Wisconsin Library Association’s Position on Cross County Payments

 The Library Development and Legislation (LD&L) Committee of Wisconsin Library Association prepared a position paper regarding the cross county payment system that was enacted into law with Act 420.
 County payments across county borders is a critically important issue to libraries throughout the state.
 You can read that position paper here.
+See a newer document that explains the issue in color here.
+In black and white here.

 Guide for Setting Up a Candidates’ Forum